Josh Bell Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff leads MLB with a collective 9.7 strikeouts per nine innings.
+- The Astros pitching staff is fourth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Astros rank 13th in baseball in home runs given up (66 total, one per game).
+- Astros pitchers combine to surrender 67 total home runs at a rate of one per game (to rank 13th in baseball).

-- Javier gets the start for the Astros, his 13th of the season.
-He is 7-1 with a 2.84 ERA and 72 strikeouts through 69 2/3 innings pitched.
+- The Astros are sending France (1-1) out for his seventh start of the season.
+He is 1-1 with a 3.44 ERA and 29 strikeouts in 34 2/3 innings pitched.

-- The righty's last time out came on Saturday against the Los Angeles Angels, when he tossed six innings, surrendering one earned run while giving up six hits.
+- The righty last appeared on Sunday against the Los Angeles Angels, when he threw seven innings, allowing one earned run while giving up three hits.

+- The 28-year-old has an ERA of 3.44, with 7.7 strikeouts per nine innings, in six games this season.
+Opponents are batting .231 against him.

 © 2023 Data Skrive.
 All rights reserved.